 Hardy visitors also like to climb Huayna Picchu, the towering granite peak that overlooks Machu Picchu from the north.
 It is the original Inca path, very steep, and stepped in places.

 Approach it with caution, particularly when wet, but don't be put off by the peak's fearsome appearance.
 You don't have to be a mountaineer, just reasonably active and healthy, to get to the top - and back.
-Everyone planning to climb Huayna Picchu must buy a ticket together with the Machu Picchu Bentrance.
+Everyone planning to climb Huayna Picchu must buy a ticket together with the Machu Picchu entrance.

 As you near the top, you pass through ancient terraces so inaccessible and so narrow that their value for agricultural » purposes would have been negligible.

 The Temple of the Moon stands inside a cavern halfway down the north face.
-It was discovered in 1936 and contains some of the finest stone-work of the en tire Machu Picchu complex.
-The Inca pathway that leads to the temple forks off the main trail to the left about one third of the way up to the peak of Huayna Picchu.
+It was discovered in 1936 and contains some of the finest stonework of the entire Machu Picchu complex.
+The Inca pathway that leads to the temple forks off the main trail to the left about one-third of the way up to the peak of Huayna Picchu.

-Physically active people staying over-night at Machu Picchu can also take the Inca Trail to Huiñay Huayna.
+Physically active people staying overnight at Machu Picchu can also take the Inca Trail to Huiñay Huayna.
 The round-trip takes about four hours, including some time to look at the ruins, a miniature Machu Picchu.
 Note that the Inca Trail fee, minus the entrance fee to Machu Picchu, is charged for this hike.